Minnesota Medical Cannabis Program: A Guide for Patients

 To purchase medical cannabis, you will need to complete a Patient Self-Evaluation on your Registry account.
 If you are under 18 or have a caregiver, the person who is authorized to pick up your medical cannabis will need to fill out this form.

 - Log in to your account on the Medical Cannabis Patient Registry.

-- Submit a new Patient Self-Evaluation Form each time you request medical cannabis.
+- Submit a new Patient Self-Evaluation each time you request medical cannabis.

-Visit a Cannabis Patient Center, and be sure to bring along your appointment summary and the list of medications currently prescribed to you that you received at your health care practitioner visit.
+When you visit a Cannabis Patient Center, be sure to bring along your appointment summary and the list of medications currently prescribed to you that you received at your health care practitioner visit.